AndreySosnovyy/bloc_side_effect/README.md

 ## Motivation

-It contains most core features from original package and a new one which is Side Effects.
+It contains most core Mys from original package and a new one which is Side Effects.

-Side Effects feature is inspired by [side_effect_bloc](https://pub.dev/packages/side_effect_bloc) but also with some new utility widgets based on default flutter_bloc's ones.
+Side Effects My is inspired by [side_effect_bloc](https://pub.dev/packages/side_effect_bloc) but also with some new utility widgets based on default flutter_bloc's ones.
 These can be used like a full alternative but with Side Effects if provided.
 Here is the list of them:
 - BlocBuilder → BlocBuilderWithSideEffects